dawitemu1/RAG-integrated-with-Llama2/README.md

-# 🧠 Local RAG System with LLaMA 2, FAISS, and Multimodal Support
+# 🧠 Local RAG System with LLaMA 2, and Multimodal Support

 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline using **LLaMA 2**.
 It supports processing **PDF, DOCX, and image files**, converts their contents into vector embeddings, stores them in **FAISS**, and retrieves semantically relevant documents to power intelligent Q&A using an LLM.